yulonglim/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-info">:information_source: **Info:**
-We are currently working on a new feature that allows you to select a class by its index, so that you will not need to type out the entire class name!
+We are currently working on a new feature that allows you to select a class by its index so that you will not need to type out the entire class name!
 </div>

 Example: